sympower/dt-data-load-tool/docs/website/docs/walkthroughs/add-incremental-configuration.md

 The pipeline updates the record for Alice with the new data, including the updated `last_modified_at` timestamp, and adds a new record for Hank.
 This method is beneficial when you need to ensure that records are both updated and inserted based on a specific timestamp and ID.

-The examples provided explain how to use `dlt` to achieve different incremental loading scenarios, highlighting the changes before and after running each pipeline.
+The examples provided explain how to use `data_load_tool` to achieve different incremental loading scenarios, highlighting the changes before and after running each pipeline.